-"The successful construction of expert systems in law will be of profound, theoretical and practical importance to all whose concern is the law."32 The litigation explosion: After the dynamic of science and technology, the most obvious stimulus to change in the judicial function, presenting itself in all our countries, is the rapid increase in the work load of the judiciary.
-Judge Richard Posner has described the development in the United States Federal courts as a "litigation explosion" which has been converted into a "crisis".33 Certainly, Posner demonstrates the staggering growth of the Federal docket in the last 25 years in the United States.
+"The successful construction of expert systems in law will be of profound, theoretical and practical importance to all whose concern is the law."

+The litigation explosion: After the dynamic of science and technology, the most obvious stimulus to change in the judicial function, presenting itself in all our countries, is the rapid increase in the work load of the judiciary.
+Judge Richard Posner has described the development in the United States Federal courts as a "litigation explosion" which has been converted into a "crisis".
+Certainly, Posner demonstrates the staggering growth of the Federal docket in the last 25 years in the United States.
 From what he describes as "the eve of explosion" in 1960 until 1983, the number of cases filed annually in the United States District Courts rose from 80,000 to 280,000 - a 250% increase.
 This increase compares with less than a 30% increase in the preceding quarter century.
 The growth in the U.S. Courts of Appeal is even more pronounced.
 The case load has increased from 3,765 cases in 1960 to 29,580 cases in 1983.
 This is a 686% increase.
 Nor does the number of cases filed tell the whole story.
-The result has been a significant, continuing and burdensome increase in the workload of judges at both levels of the Federal judiciary in the United States.34
+The result has been a significant, continuing and burdensome increase in the workload of judges at both levels of the Federal judiciary in the United States.

-This increase in workload has parallels in Australia, Canada and England.
+This increase in workload has parallels in Australia, New Zealand and England.
+Perhaps it is also true in the Federal Republic of Germany as Professor Zeidler's 1981 Adelaide Law.
+Review speech suggests.
 If our increase has not yet measured up to the United States proportions, the developments in that country represent, as usual a premonition and a warning for us of what may lie ahead.
 There are some who suggest that the "explosion" in the United States could never occur in our countries because of the different organisation and cost rules of the legal profession and the different attitudes to litigation and substantive law.
 But these differences are diminishing.
 Furthermore, we cannot be sure that in our societies, with improving education and community expectations, our citizens will be content necessarily to be fobbed off without a remedy that provides a "day in court".